TalkativeTree/AnimatedLogos/README.md

   left: calc(50% - 200px);
 }
 ```
 - Using "joints" for animating the arms and legs worked out really well.
-Using a skinny `.bone` to rotate on eased te problem that stems from rotating on a corner.
+Using a skinny `.bone` to rotate on eased the issues I had with rotating limbs.
+- Triggering the animations using javascript in a smooth, pleasent fashion.
-- Create a pause between animations using this formula:
+- Creating pauses between animations using this formula(See the `.chase` animation for an example):

 ```ruby
 actual_animation_duration = desired_iteration_length + desired_pause

 actual_step_duration = desired_step_duration * desired_iteration_length / actual_animation_duration
 ```

-See the `.chase` animation for an example.

 ### Things to do differently/improve